diegohordi/awslambda-go-viacep-consultacep/README.md

 1. Install AWS Lambda GO package
 2. Install AWS Lambda Deployment Package
 3. Execute build-aws-zip.bat on PowerShell or CMD
-4. Upload the zip file generate in /target folder to your AWS account
+4. Upload the zip file generated in /target folder to your AWS account
-5. Just fun =)
+5. Just have fun =)

 ## Errors expected